-Taiwan's 2018 biotech and health and wellness sector business volume reached NT\$ 514.8 billion, growing at an annual average rate of 5.6%.
+The business volume of Taiwan's biotech and health and well-being sectors reached NT\$ 487.5 billion in 2017, for an average annual growth rate of 3.7%.

-■ Investment in Taiwan for Asia-Pacific Deployment
+Investment in Taiwan for Asia-Pacific Deployment

 With the growth Asia's elderly population and the rise of emerging economies in China and Southeast Asia, the demand for basic medical care, home care, health improvement and disease medication in the Asia-Pacific market has increased significantly.
 Foreign investors can make use of Taiwan's geographical advantage, talent, and technology parks, as well as government support measures such as tax incentives and R&D subsidies as specified in the "Act for the Development of Biotech and New Pharmaceuticals Industry" with the intention of positioning Taiwan as a production base and regional headquarters venue for accelerated entrance into the Asia-Pacific market.